pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

         path_to_product.write_text("I use running globals.
 How funny.")
 ```

-If you would execute these tasks, pytask would collect three tasks as usually.
-But, only
+If you would execute these tasks, pytask would collect three tasks as expected.
+But,
-the last task for `i = 2` would succeed.
-The other tasks would fail, both saying their
+only the last task for `i = 2` would succeed.
+The other tasks would fail, both saying
-text files `out_0.txt` and `out_1.txt` have not been created.
+their text files `out_0.txt` and `out_1.txt` have not been created.

+Why did the first two tasks fail?

 ```{dropdown} Explanation